 You must have a warehousing and/or accounting system that allows the origin of the goods to be identified, whether you have produced them yourself or not.
 If you are both exporter and producer, you must be able to document that the production of the exported item satisfies the conditions set out in the rules of origin for the item.

-- The company should, at all times, have its own personnel responsible for ensuring that the origin regulations are complied with and that the company keeps itself up to date with the regulations.
+• The company should, at all times, have its own personnel responsible for ensuring that the origin regulations are complied with and that the company keeps itself up to date with the regulations.

-- There must be one (or more) contact persons in the company that Norwegian Customs can contact in connection with checks as well as courses and training activities.
+• There must be one (or more) contact persons in the company that Norwegian Customs can contact in connection with checks as well as courses and training activities.

 Preservation of proof of origin and supporting documents

-How long is the authorisation valid for?
+How long is the authorization valid for?

-If you would like to extend the authorisation, you must apply for an extension no later than three months before the end of the trial period.
+If you would like to extend the authorization, you must apply for an extension no later than three months before the end of the trial period.
 If no application is made, the permit will automatically be withdrawn on the expiration date.

 Verifications